• Hart Mountain Antelope Refuge was established for wildlife conservation purposes

 Flook Lake Rockhounding

-Along the western edges of the mountains, rocks collectors can find beautiful agates, jaspers, and occasionally fire opals.
+Along the western edge of the mountains, rock collectors can find beautiful agates, jaspers, and occasionally fire opals.
 Check current rockhounding regulations.
 Removing artifacts, arrowheads, petroglyphs, and plants is prohibited.

-One of the popular rockhounding place is dry Flook Lake, located at the eastern boundary of the Hart Mountain Antelope Refuge.
+One of the popular rockhounding spots is dry Flook Lake, located at the eastern boundary of the Hart Mountain Antelope Refuge.

 Video